What's in a name? Quantifying the interplay between the Definition, Orientation, and Shape of Ultra-diffuse Galaxies Using the Romulus Simulations: Shapes of UDGs and Non-UDGs

-This disparity in the isolated UDG and non-UDG morphologies suggests that the two populations have different formation histories. \citet{Wright21} found that isolated dwarfs in \Rom25 all undergo similar numbers of mergers, both major and minor, that UDGs are primarily the products of early ($>8$~Gyr ago) major mergers.
+This disparity in the isolated UDG and non-UDG morphologies suggests that the two populations have different formation histories. \citet{Wright21} found that isolated dwarfs in \Rom25 all undergo similar numbers of mergers, both major and minor, and that UDGs are primarily the products of early ($>8$~Gyr ago) major mergers.
 Here we consider what effect this has on the shape evolution of the isolated galaxies.
-Figure \ref{fig:Field-StellarOnlyShape} shows the stellar $b/a$ and $c/a$ axis ratios for the isolated galaxies as a function of time elapsed since a galaxy's last major merger.
+Figure \ref{fig:Field-StellarOnlyShape} shows the stellar $b/a$ and $c/a$ axis ratios for the isolated galaxies as a function of the time elapsed since a galaxy's last major merger.
 A time of $t=0$ represents the time of a halo's final major merger, with a time of $t<0$ being the time preceding the final merger, and a time of $t>0$ being the time elapsed since the merger.
-The time $t=0$ is chosen to be the instant that the virial radii of the merging halos first overlap, following \citet{Hetznecker06}.
-The galaxies are split into columns according to stellar mass.
+The time $t=0$ is chosen to be the instant that the virial radii of the merging halos first overlap, following \citet{Hetznecker06}, and only time bins with at least five data points are plotted.
 The bold lines represent the populations' median values, while the shaded regions cover the 25$^{\text{th}}$ to 75$^{\text{th}}$ percentiles.
-Note that all of the UDGs in the high mass bin, and most other UDGs, undergo their last major merger (LMM) within the first 5 Gyr of the simulation while the LMM for non-UDGs are much more spread out in time.
-After their LMM, both UDGs and non-UDGs experience a gradual increase in $b/a$.
-Since UDGs more typically have early LMMs this could result in a z=0 $b/a$ disparity between dwarfs and UDGs as seen in Figure \ref{fig:CvB}.
-However, when scaling to LMM time we see that intermediate and high mass UDGs still evolve to higher $b/a$ values than even their early-merging non-UDG counterparts, suggesting that something in addition to early mergers is driving a change in shapes.
-The divergence from this trend in the lowest mass bin is likely a combination of over-quenching due to resolution effects and that these galaxies are genuinely dispersion supported.
+Additionally, the galaxies are split into columns according to stellar mass.
+This binning, following \citet{Wright21}, separates our population into dependencies on UDG criteria, with the low-mass bin (149 galaxies) being largely dependent on effective radius only, the high-mass bin (298 galaxies) being dependent on central surface brightness only, and the intermediate-mass bin (224 galaxies) being dependent on both.
+Note that all of the UDGs in the high-mass bin, and most of the other UDGs, undergo their last major merger (LMM) within the first 5 Gyr of the simulation, while the LMMs for non-UDGs are much more spread out in time.
+After their LMMs, both UDGs and non-UDGs experience a gradual increase in $b/a$.
+Since UDGs more typically have early LMMs, this could result in a $z=0$ $b/a$ disparity between dwarfs and UDGs, as seen in Figure \ref{fig:CvB}.
+However, when scaling to LMM time, we see that intermediate- and high-mass UDGs still evolve to higher $b/a$ values than even their early-merging non-UDG counterparts, suggesting that something in addition to early mergers is driving a change in shapes.
+The divergence from this trend in the lowest mass bin is likely a combination of overquenching due to resolution effects and these galaxies being genuinely dispersion-supported.